-- Must be a Small Business as defined in these Program Guidelines; - Must be a Microenterprise as defined in these Program Guidelines; - Must provide evidence of skills, experience and management capacity and a track record of meeting financial obligations within the context of compensating factors; - For-profit or non-profit organization must be located in Puerto Rico and registered to do business in Puerto Rico (non-profits will be evaluated for eligibility based on the earned-income portion of operations; religious organizations will be evaluated based on the secular operations of the organization). - Business must have been in operation at the time of the Hurricane(s) and must have been open on or before September 6, 2017 for Hurricane Irma and on or before September 20, 2017 for Hurricane María. - Business must show evidence of direct impact by the Hurricane(s), as demonstrated by a documented financial or physical loss.
-The assessed physical damage and/or financial loss calculations are used to determine eligibility; the Program will not fund construction-related expenses or financial losses. - In order to qualify under physical loss, a business must demonstrate it had a minimum of five thousand dollars (\$5,000) in third-party verified physical damages or losses.
+- Must be a Small Business or Microenterprise as defined by having no more than seventy-five (75) full-time equivalent employees6; - Business must be located in Puerto Rico and registered to do business in Puerto Rico (non-profits will be evaluated for eligibility based on the earned-income portion of operations; - Business must have been in operation at the time of the Hurricane(s) and must have been open on or before September 6, 2017 for Hurricane Irma and on or before September 20, 2017 for Hurricane María and: - are still open and operating; or - ${ m o}$ are planning to re-open and operate the same business; or - have opened after September 20m 2017 as a different business due to Hurricanes Irma and/or María, but before launch of the SBF Program on March 25, 2020. - Business must show evidence of direct impact by the Hurricane(s), as demonstrated by a documented financial or physical loss.
+It is not required that businesses demonstrate financial and physical loss.
+The assessed physical damage, financial loss calculations, and/or proof of the permanent closure of a prior business are used to determine eligibility7;